 Amazed by his colleague’s desire to live life to the fullest, Pezzaiuoli decided to give him a job at the club.
 And Bohm is still coaching to this day, having last year taken charge of Thun’s Under-21 team, appearing with them at the 2011 FIFA/Blue Stars Youth Cup.

-The terrible earthquake and tsunami that struck Japan in March this year triggered a massive response from the global footballing community, which did what it could to help the stricken country and its people.
+The terrible earthquake and tsunami that struck Japan in March 2011 triggered a massive response from the global footballing community, which did what it could to help the stricken country and its people.
 As the world and the media turned its attention to the catastrophe in the Far East, however, the spotlight inevitably moved away from other disaster-stricken parts of the world, Haiti among them.

 After chatting with her opposite number and finding out that she had lost both her parents in the disaster, Heaberlin got to work and set up her own foundation to raise money for the Haitian girls, getting enough funds together to organise a training camp in the USA for the country’s U-20 women’s team.